zsbahadir/zulu-ceramic-website/README.md

 ## Project Summary

 This website allows customers to explore and purchase handcrafted ceramic products.
 Key features include a product catalog, add to cart functionality, payment processing, and user account management.
+Active developments and improvements are being made in the project.

 ## Technologies Used